SAP-samples/teched2025-CS262/exercises/ex3/README.md

 }
 ```

 - Finally, call the Solution Recommendation API in `src/api/index.js` with the two additional input parameters.
+Add the `component` and `stepsToReproduce` to the *function signature* and *payload variable*.
 ```javascript
 export async function searchSolutions(subject, description, component, stepsToReproduce) {
   const payload = { subject, description, component, stepsToReproduce };